dsa-ou/m269-installer/README.md

 In Windows, the checker won't detect if you're calling a disallowed method on a list or some other object.
 (You may have noticed that the `-m` flag isn't used in Windows.)
-To check your code as thoroughly as Unix users, upload your TMA to the VCE and follow the VCE instructions above.
+To check your code as thoroughly as Unix users:

-To upload your TMA, create a zip archive of your TMA folder, upload it to the VCE and unzip it there.
+1. Create a zip archive of your TMA folder.
+2. Upload it to the VCE and unzip it there.
 See Section 1.3 of the book for details.
+3. In the VCE dashboard, navigate to your TMA notebook and open it.
+4. Continue with the VCE instructions above.

 ## Licence